 Despite oesophageal cancer being one of the fastest growing cancers in Australia, it still receives little to no funding.
 As a non-profit organisation, we would not be where we are today without donations.
 There are several ways you can support our cause.

 Supporting those who are diagnosed with oesophageal cancer and their families.
-OCAGI also holds a support group for oesophageal cancer and upper GI cancers once a month in Campbelltown, NSW, which has proven to be a popular and useful resource for those experiencing a diagnosis or who have lost loved ones to the disease.
+OCAGI also holds a support group via facebook "Oesophageal Cancer Support Group" which has proven to be a popular and useful resource for those experiencing a diagnosis or who have lost loved ones to the disease.

 With support from OCAGI, they are able to bring together talented researchers from the diverse fields of chemical engineering, robotics, clinical research, and gastroenterology to accelerate the development of their medical devices.
 Together we want to create innovative technologies that translates to patient-benefits.